srayner/cobalt/README.md

 Computers
 ---------
-You can add, edit, search view and delete computers.
+You can add, edit, search, view and delete computers.
 Various properties including operating system and logical disk information can be extracted from computers using WMI.
 You can get remote access to computers via remote desktop or VNC.
-There is also easy access to C$ share for browsing the hard drive of the remote computer.
+There is also easy access to the computer's C$ share for browsing the hard drive of the remote computer.

 Projects
 --------